coderefinery/reproducible-research/_episodes/03-workflow-management.md

          'processed_data/abyss.dat'
 ```

-- Dependencies of this rule are targets of other rules.
+- Dependencies (inputs) of this rule are targets (outputs) of other rules.
   Snakemake will
   check to see if the dependencies exist and, if not, will check if rules
   are defined that will create them and invoke those first.
 - An example of a rule that has no actions - used only to trigger the build of its dependencies if needed